PRX/www.radiotopia.fm/README.md

 # Radiotopia

-[`www.radiotopia.fm`](https://www.radiopia.fm) is static website hosted on S3 behind a CloudFront CDN.
+[`www.radiotopia.fm`](https://www.radiopia.fm) is static website hosted on GitHub Pages behind a CloudFront CDN.
 Any changes checked into GitHub will automatically be **live** and **available to the public**.

-The S3 bucket and GitHub repository are kept in sync with an automatically-triggered Snap CI pipeline, which runs:

-`aws s3 sync . s3://www.radiotopia.fm --acl private --region us-east-1 --delete --exclude ".git/*"``

 `www.radiotopia.fm` should never be served over insecure HTTP as long as it is accepting donations.

+> ___This is no longer the active version of the site.
+It's maintained for legacy reasons, so some parts of this readme may not align with reality.___

 ### Domains